 An inactive voter is someone who has not exercised their right to vote in a Federal Election (which is held every even numbered year).
 The election office mails cards out to these individuals asking them if they wish to re-activate their registration.
 They have not responded to those mailing and therefore have been placed on the inactive list.
 An inactive voter can cast a regular ballot in any Federal Election by appearing to vote or by voting an absentee ballot.

-The link listed below will take you to the sample ballot for the November 2, 2010 General Election Sample Ballot.
+The link listed below will take you to the sample ballot for the June 3, 2014 Primary Election.
+There is a sample ballot for each qualifying party in this primary election.
+Voters are required to receive a ballot for each party and Montana law states the elector shall cast votes on only one of the party ballots.
 This sample ballot lists every race and every issue being voted on in Lewis and Clark County.
 Only those races and/or issues you are qualified to vote on will be reflected on the ballot you receive at your polling place.